 A groundbreaking ceremony was held on October 27, 2014.

 Artist rendering of the new Student Union, which will be the new home of the cafeteria, bookstore, business office, and the Associated Student Union offices.

-The Athletic Training Facility will include new 23,000 SF stadium field house, which will house the the football team, soccer team, and track/field.
+The Monarch Athletic Center (formerly known as the athletic training facility) will include new 23,000 SF stadium field house, which will house the the football team, soccer team, and track/field.
 The new stadium field house will include coaches office, locker rooms, and equipment rooms.
 It will also include two large classrooms and a weight room.
 The project will also include adding a new baseball and softball fields, and the construction of a walking track for the community to use.

 The college held a groundbreaking ceremony on January 15, 2015.

 The new Valley Academic & Cultural Center, formerly called the Performing and Media Arts Center, will be located at the northwestern part of the campus, and will nurture the spirit of creativity and discovery, inspiring the artists, performers and producers within.
 The Center brings together the Media Arts Department and the Performing Arts Department into a single complex—for a more collaborative learning environment.

 It will feature classrooms, study and rehearsal spaces, a newsroom and radio station, faculty offices, and four separate theaters—a 450-seat Mainstage Theater, a 225-seat Screening Theater, a 150-seat Horseshoe Theater, and an 80-seat Lab Theater.
 In addition, there will be an Outdoor Amphitheater for outdoor performances and concerts.